tmtsoftware/esw-ts/docs/src/main/common/error-handling.md

 # Error Handling

-Most of the errors received from backend will be contained a defined shape ( @extref:[Service error](ts-docs:classes/models.serviceerror.html)) that helps developer to build application based on the defined fields rather than depending on base browser's Error type.
-Service's api calls will be returning promise based results and network calls may go wrong for many reasons like server not found, some invalid configuration while setting up application, etc. all these cases are supposed to be handled at some places.
-For ex: some errors can be silently logged and redirect user to error page.
-At application level, error/exceptions must be handled in application code because that will help user to make further decisions.
+Errors/Exceptions must be handled in application code because that will help user to make further decisions for controlled user interactions with the UI.
-In TMT Arhcitecture, @extref:[Service error](ts-docs:classes/models.serviceerror.html) captures all/most of the application level errors/exceptions.

 To read more on exception handling, refer this [document](https://www.sitepoint.com/exceptional-exception-handling-in-javascript/) which gives detailed explanation.